-Greek civilization underwent radical changes of geography during its life.
-Its origins were in the land of Greece, together with the islands of the Aegean sea, and the west coast of Asia Minor (modern Turkey).
+The geographical coverage of Ancient Greek civilization changed markedly during its history.
+Its origins were in the land of Greece and the islands of the Aegean Sea, plus the west coast of Asia Minor (modern Turkey).
 This is a landscape of mountains and sea.
 Land useful for farming is found in valley bottoms, hedged in by steep slopes, or on small islands, confined by water.
 As a result, ancient Greece consisted of many small territories, each with its own dialect, cultural peculiarities, and identity.
 Cities tended to be located in valleys between mountains, or on narrow coastal plains, and only dominated a limited area around them.
 These "city-states" were fiercely independent of each other.

-Ancient Greece consisted of several hundred independent city states (poleis).
 The ancient Greeks certainly thought of themselves as 'one people' - they had the same religion, language and culture.
-Every four years all Greek city-states sent their young men and women to compete in the Olympic games.
-However, the city-states fiercely defended their independence from one another.
+Every four years all Greek city-states sent their young men and women to compete in the Olympic Games.
+Politically, however, Ancient Greece was divided amongst several hundred independent city states (poleis).
+These city-states fiercely defended their independence from one another.
 Political unity was not an option, unless imposed from outside (which first occurred when Philip II, king of Macedonia, conquered the city-states of Greece in the mid-4th century BC.)

 A typical Greek city was built around a fortified hill, called an "acropolis".
 Here was located the city's chief temple, the city's treasury, and some other public buildings.

-Walls surrounded the city; and at the centre was the "Agora" - the central space where public meetings were held, and where traders set up their stalls.
+At the centre of the city was the "Agora" - the central space where public meetings were held, and where traders set up their stalls.
 The agora was often flanked by colonnades.

-Another public space was the gymnasium, though this was situated outside the city walls.
-This is where athletes trained; covered porticoes allowed training to continue in bad weather, and also provided shaded areas for music, discussion and social meetings.
+Outside these wall was another public space, the gymnasium.
+This is where athletes trained; covered porticoes allowed training to continue in bad weather, and also provided shaded areas for activities such as music, discussion and social meetings.
 Many gymnasia had public baths attached.

 Also outside the walls would be the theatre, built into a hillside and semicircular in shape.
 The audience would sit on the tiered seats looking down on to a space called the "orchestra", where the performances took place.
 This space would be backed by columns and behind them, small buildings where actors changed clothing and masks, and for the props.

 The social framework varied significantly from city-state to city-state.
-Most cities had a large class of free, native-born peasant farmers.
-These owed small farms to subsist on.
+Most cities, however, had a large class of free, native-born peasant farmers.
+These owned small farms to subsist on.
 The adult males formed the citizen body of the state.
 They were entitled to vote in elections, participate in trials in the law courts, and hold public office; They also had a duty to fight in the city's army.
 They had a real say in how their city was run and what decisions were made.

 Within this group of citizens was a smaller number of wealthier families, who owned more land than the rest.
 They were the aristocrats.
 As they could afford to keep horses, they were distinguished from the bulk of the citizens by fighting in the army of horse-back.
 Their older men were often the leading office-holders in the city, the magistrates and military commanders; they could often trace their families back through generations of office-holders, who had helped shape the city's history.
 They had a disproportionate influence on affairs of state.
 Indeed, in many city-states they formed an aristocratic council who played a leading role in the direction of the state.
 In those city-states which were democracies, however, it was the bulk of the citizens who held the power, through their assembly.